-Finally, we believe that the conservation policy recommendation proposed by Savoca et al. (1)-to increase antifouling properties of consumer plastics as a way to mitigate the environmental impact of marine plastic debris-constitutes a substantial environmental risk and delivers the wrong message to decision-makers.
+Finally, we consider that the conservation policy recommendation proposed by Savoca et al. (1)-to increase antifouling properties of consumer plastics as a way to mitigate the environmental impact of marine plastic debris-constitutes a substantial environmental risk and delivers the wrong message to decision-makers.
 Biocidal antifouling components in plastics are a serious environmental problem due to their high persistence in the marine environment and their toxicity to nontarget aquatic organisms [for example, (21)].
 How the scientific community represents an environmental problem can have a profound impact on the design and implementation of a policy response (22).
-Supposedly, evidence-based policy recommendations built on apparent cause-and-effect relationships-such as DMS emissions by marineseasoned plastic causing plastic ingestion by procellariiform seabirdscan be an appealing prospect for policy-makers trying to mitigate the environmental impact of human actions.
-However, such recommendations point to particular causes and remediation strategies while obscuring responsibilities for the real root of the problem: the near-systemic inability of human societies to control the release of vast quantities of plastic pollution into the oceans.
-The latter is the core issue, not the fact that marine-seasoned plastic is a substrate for DMS-producing biota.
-The challenge of marine plastic pollution is so profound and complex that a more responsible policy is required at national and global levels.
-The reduction of plastic consumption, waste prevention, and proactive reuse through a circular economy should be at the heart of policy recommendations for future mitigation efforts.
-For example, a number of European, African, and Asian countries have adopted legislative measures to ban disposable plastic bags and dishes, and we believe that these are much more appropriate policy responses.
+Supposedly, evidence-based policy recommendations built on apparent cause-and-effect relationships-such as DMS emissions by marine-seasoned plastic causing plastic ingestion by procellariiform seabirds-can be an appealing prospect for policy-makers trying to mitigate the environmental impact of human actions.
+However, it points to particular causes and remediation strategies while obscuring responsibilities for the real root of the problem, the near-systemic inability of human societies to control the release of vast quantities of plastic pollution into the oceans.
+The latter is the core issue and not that marine-seasoned plastic is a substrate for DMS-producing biota.
+The challenge is so profound and complex that a more responsible policy is required at national and global levels.
+The reduction of plastic consumption, waste prevention, and proactive reuse through a circular